-Because of the variety of packaging systems available for OS X, users have several different options for installing GeoDjango.
+Because of the variety of packaging systems available for macOS, users have several different options for installing GeoDjango.
 These options are:

 This section also includes instructions for installing an upgraded version of Python from packages provided by the Python Software Foundation, however, this is not required.

 Homebrew provides “recipes” for building binaries and packages from source.
-It provides recipes for the GeoDjango prerequisites on Macintosh computers running OS X. Because Homebrew still builds the software from source, the Apple Developer Tools are required.
+It provides recipes for the GeoDjango prerequisites on Macintosh computers running macOS.
+Because Homebrew still builds the software from source, Xcode is required.

 $ brew install postgresql $ brew install postgis $ brew install gdal $ brew install libgeoip

-SpatiaLite users should consult the Mac OS X-specific instructions section after installing the packages for additional instructions.
+SpatiaLite users should consult the macOS-specific instructions section after installing the packages for additional instructions.

 Download the framework packages for:

 Install the packages in the order they are listed above, as the GDAL and SQLite packages require the packages listed before them.

 Afterward, you can also install the KyngChaos binary packages for PostgreSQL and PostGIS.